Integrity in the Workplace: Definition and Examples

 Whether you’re working in a small business or a large corporation, your commitment to integrity will impact the workplace.
 Acting with integrity not only helps show employers you are capable of handling responsibilities that can advance your career, it also helps foster a positive company culture.

 Here’s are several actions you can take to demonstrate integrity and impact your workplace environment:

-Be respectful during conflict.
-Having integrity means you stand up for your ideas opinions, but it also means you avoid speaking negatively of others or using unprofessional language.
+Having integrity means you stand up for your ideas and opinions, but it also means you avoid speaking negatively of others or using unprofessional language.
 When you disagree with someone, take time to consider their point of view and respond respectfully.